openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ### ngraph::Node input and output ports

 First of all let's talk about `ngraph::Node` input/output ports.
-Each nGraph operation has input and output ports except cases when operation has `Result`, `Parameter` or `Constant` type.
+Each nGraph operation has input and output ports except cases when operation has `Result`, `Parameter`, or `Constant` type.

-Every port belongs to its node so using port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port and get producer node in case of input port.
+Every port belongs to its node, so using a port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port, and get producer node in case of input port.
 With output port we can set inputs for newly created operations.

-Lets look at code example.
+Lets look at the code example.

 @snippet example_ngraph_utils.cpp ngraph:ports_example